 All CALS programs carry UW-Madison academic credit that will appear on your transcript.
-Most short-term programs also fulfill the undergraduate Certificate in Global Health field experience requirement.
+Most short-term programs also fulfill the undergraduate Certificate in Global Health field experience requirement and several meet the CALS International Studies Requirement.
 A world language background is not required for most programs.
 With advanced planning, studying abroad — even as a science major — will not delay your graduation!

 CALS Study Abroad collaborates with International Academic Programs (IAP), located in the Red Gym.
 CALS program descriptions and application materials are located on the UW Study Abroad website.
 Program advisors and course leaders are CALS faculty and staff.

-CALS faculty or instructional staff interested in offering an international academic experience for undergraduate students should contact Brett Schieve to discuss study abroad portfolio needs and the process and timeline for launching new programs.
+CALS faculty or instructional staff interested in offering an international academic experience for undergraduate students should contact Brett Schieve, Assistant Dean for International and Experiential Learning, to discuss study abroad portfolio needs and the process and timeline for launching new programs.

 Office of Academic Affairs